MAST30034-Applied-Data-Science/generic-buy-now-pay-later-project-group-10-bnpl/README.md

 To run the pipeline, visit `../notebook/final_summary.ipynb` and run the cells in order.

 ### File directory
-File name: location of the directory
+The followings shows "file name: location of the directory"

 - Jupyter Notebooks: `../notebooks`
 - `.py` scripts: `../scripts`